borealbirds/GNM/docs/applications/index.md

 ### Population size for custom boundary

 Next, we read in a custom boundary file.
-Let’s use the provincial boundary of ALberta now (stored as a GeoJSON file).
+Let’s use the provincial boundary of Alberta now (stored as a GeoJSON file).
 We transform the polygon to match the projection of our raster layer and plot the two
 together: